What is disk Throughput and IOPS in AWS EBS?

 Each technology comes with its own terminology and to understand that technology, it’s important to understand those terminologies.

-When we are dealing with EBS, which is a storage solution provided by AWS for their EC2 servers.
+When we are dealing with Disk Throughput and IOPS in AWS EBS EBS, which is a storage solution provided by AWS for their EC2 servers.

 As we use the local hard disk on our physical machine, similar to that for EC2 servers, EBS acts as a disk.
-But they are software based and it has more flexibility to increase its size, upgrade to different storage type and reattach to a different server.
+But they are software-based and it has more flexibility to increase their size, upgrade to different storage types and reattach to a different server.

 It’s very important to understand, the parameters like